-Colorado State 4-H Shooting Contest: It is the responsibility of each, individual leader to provide the Extension Office with a final list of State 4-H Shooting Contest participants and travel dates so the appropriate insurance coverage can be secured.
+Colorado State 4-H Shooting Contest: It is the responsibility of each, individual leader, to provide the Extension Office with a final list of State 4-H Shooting Contest participants and travel dates so the appropriate insurance coverage can be secured.

-The following considerations apply when Moffat County 4-H members are selected for participation at the State 4-H Shooting Contest:
+The following considerations apply when Moffat County 4-H members are selected for participation in the State 4-H Shooting Contest:

-- Members must meet all local 4-H requirements and submit a complete record book and project (either standalone or an educational board) at the Moffat County Fair 4-H Exhibit Day. - Members must attend the County 4-H Shooting Contest and receive a qualifying top score at that event. - All members are expected to attend the County 4-H Shooting Contest, and leaders are NOT expected to provide make-up opportunities (please note: this does not impact "Project Completion"); however, in extenuating circumstances, where a member is unable to attend the County 4-H Shooting Contest, it is at the discretion of each, individual leader to allow members to schedule a "completion shoot".
+- Members must meet all local 4-H requirements and submit a complete record book and project (either standalone or an educational board) at the Moffat County Fair 4-H Exhibit Day. - Members must attend the County 4-H Shooting Contest and receive a qualifying top score at that event. - All members are expected to attend the County 4-H Shooting Contest, and leaders are NOT expected to provide make-up opportunities (please note: this does not impact "Project Completion"); however, in extenuating circumstances, where a member is unable to attend the County 4-H Shooting Contest, it is at the discretion of each, individual leader, to allow members to schedule a "completion shoot."
 Leaders who offer a completion shoot option may use these scores to determine State Contest eligibility.
 The following shall apply for all completion shoots: - The completion shoot must take place PRIOR to the date of the County 4-H Shooting Contest. - The location and structure of the shoot must be the same as that of the County 4-H Shooting Contest. - The date and time of the completion shoot as well as an explanation of the extenuating circumstance must be communicated to the 4-H Agent at least 2 weeks prior to the completion shoot.
-The completion shoot shall be made open to observation by the 4-H Agent, 4-H group members, family members and all others who wish to attend. - Any member who participates in the County 4-H Shooting Contest and who is displaced from qualifying for the State 4-H Shooting Contest by a member who receives a higher score in an individual, make-up shoot may challenge the other with a "shoot off", and the highest score from the shoot off event shall be used to determine State eligibility. - In the event that there are not enough eligible members to fill a Senior team, Junior members may be permitted, at the discretion of each, individual leader, to compete as a Senior.
+The completion shoot shall be made open to observation by the 4-H Agent, 4-H group members, family members, and all others who wish to attend. - If there are not enough eligible members to fill a Senior team, Junior members may be permitted, at the discretion of each, individual leader, to compete as a Senior.
 Under no circumstance shall an eligible Senior member who wants to attend the State 4-H Shooting Contest be displaced by a Junior member.

-IMPORTANT 2021 4-H DATES & DEADLINES

-PLEASE NOTE THAT ALL DATES ARE SUBJECT TO CHANGE AND CANCELLATION
+IMPORTANT 2024 4-H DATES & DEADLINES PLEASE NOTE THAT ALL DATES ARE SUBJECT TO CHANGE AND CANCELLATION

-4-H Open Enrollment: December 1st, 2020 thru March 31st, 2021
+4-H Open Enrollment: December 1st, 2023 thru March 31st, 2024

-Free 4-H Enrollment Period: December 1st, 2020 thru March 31st, 2021
+Free 4-H Enrollment Period: December 1st, 2023 thru March 31st, 2024